Mehbooba Mufti detention case: SC asks J-K administration to respond to plea | Law-Order

 A bench of justices S K Kaul and Hrishikesh Roy said that PDP leader should place a request to the authorities for attending party meetings

-The apex court permitted Iltija and her brother to meet their mother in detention.
-Mehbooba, the president of the Peoples Democratic Party (PDP), was put under detention on the eve of abrogation of the special status of Jammu and Kashmir under Article 370 on August 5 last year.
+The apex court permitted Iltija and her uncle to meet Mehbooba Mufti in detention.
+Mehbooba, the president of the Peoples Democratic Party (PDP), was put under detention on the eve of abrogation of special status of Jammu and Kashmir under Article 370 on August 5 last year.

 - READ MORE ON: